-ER nurses work side by side with other medical professionals to ensure patients receive quality and timely care to treat immediate life-threatening medical conditions, stabilize patients requiring advanced medical therapies, and discharging stable patients.
+ER nurses work side by side with other medical professionals to ensure patients receive quality and timely care to treat immediate life-threatening medical conditions.
+They also stabilize patients requiring advanced medical therapies and discharge stable patients.

 ER nurses work quickly during patient exams and are comfortable using advanced equipment to monitor and treat patients.

 A major ER nursing role you can take on is triaging patients.
 Triage nurses determine whether patients need immediate care or are stable enough to wait while more emergent cases receive treatment.
 Our comprehensive guide reveals everything you need to know about how to become a triage nurse.